MoOx/phenomic/docs/content/docs/usage/plugins.md

 content accessible below the front-matter.
 This plugin assumes your content is markdown and will try to strip the markdown in order to offer raw text, handy for meta description, content preview etc.
-By default will strip to 140 characters (but it cut into the middle of a word).
+By default will strip to 140 characters (but it won't cut into the middle of a word).
 You can pass options to ``phenomic`` section in webpack configuration.

 ```